Submitting Your Music to WNCW

 Q: How do I get my recording played on WNCW?

 A: You're welcome to send us a CD of your music.
-Please send one CD (no cassettes, please) to: WNCW Programming Department, 286 ICC Loop Road, Spindale, NC, 28160.
+Please send at least one CD to: WNCW Programming Department, 286 ICC Loop Road, Spindale, NC, 28160.
 You might want to include a "one-sheet" with brief bio info and mention of any upcoming shows in our area, as well as where you're from.
 Due to the high volume of discs we receive weekly, we can't promise that your submission will receive airplay, or that we'll be able to let you know the status of possible airplay.
 But our Programming Department reviews all CDs submitted.
+If you only have digital files, email them (wav files or mp3’s) to firstname.lastname@example.org, via a common download service like Dropbox or Google Drive.
+Include the info listed in the “one-sheet” description above.

 Q.: Do I need a promoter or manager in order to get airplay?